Şemdinli incident

 The Şemdinli incident occurred on 9 November 2005 when a bookshop in Şemdinli, Hakkari Province, Turkey was attacked with grenades.
-One person died and several were injured in the attack on the Umut bookshop.
-The attack was carried out by Turkish Gendarmerie personnel, who were caught in the act by local residents.
+One person died and several others were injured in the attack on the Umut bookshop.
+The attack was carried out by Turkish Gendarmerie personnel Ali Kaya, Özcan İldeniz, and Veysel Ateş, who were caught in the act by local residents.
 The men are said to have worked for the Gendarmerie's JITEM intelligence unit.
-Two hand grenades were thrown, and a further two retrieved from the car of Kaya and İldeniz, which was registered to the local Gendarmerie.
+Two hand grenades were thrown, and a further two retrieved from the perpetrators' car, which was registered to the local Gendarmerie.

 In 2010 grenades with the same serial number were found in a house in Erzincan as part of the Ergenekon investigation.
-The incident has been compared with the Susurluk scandal for the light it casts on the Turkish "deep state".
+The incident has been compared with the Susurluk scandal for the light it casts on the Turkish "deep state."

 Background

 The incident was preceded by two other terrorist attacks in the town.
 Five soldiers were killed in a 5 August attack on the Semdinli Gendarme Battalion Command.
 On 1 November, a 100-kg car bomb injured 67.

 According to Abdülkadir Aygan, one of the defendants, Ali Kaya, had previously worked under JITEM commander Cemal Temizöz.
 Aygan had named him "Mutkili Ali" ("Ali from Mutki").